News and Updates Polynesian

 Amy Krieger

-Amy loves all things Disney from the theme parks and resorts to the beloved films.
-She and her husband, Paul, are originally from Wheeling, West Virginia.
-They now live in Central Florida with their two fur kids, Odie the greyhound and Hermes the Spanish galgo.
-As Disney Vacation Club members and Disney World Annual Passholders, they visit Disney World and other Disney properties as often as possible.
-Full time, Amy is the Manager of Loan Origination for Monera Financial, a World of DVC company where she helps buyers finance DVC contracts.
+Amy loves Disney theme parks, resorts, and the beloved films.
+She and her husband, Paul, are originally from West Virginia (near Pittsburgh, PA).
+They now live in Central Florida with their Spanish galgos, Hermes, Cinders, and Emerson.
+As DVC members and WDW Annual Passholders, they visit Disney properties as often as possible.
+Amy is the Manager of Loan Origination for Monera Financial, a World of DVC company, where she helps buyers finance DVC contracts.
 Amy and Paul own DVC at some of their favorite resorts: BoardWalk, Grand Floridian, Animal Kingdom, Polynesian, and Grand Californian.
+Another passion for them is cruising.
+They love both Disney and Royal Caribbean cruises.
+It's a great way to travel and see parts of the world.

-• With the depth being so shallow, I’m wondering if DVD would make parts of the building similar to those at Kidani, only have rooms on the money (lake/MK) side.
+With the depth being so shallow, I’m wondering if DVD would make parts of the building similar to those at Kidani, only have rooms on the money (lake/MK) side.
 This would allow the money sided rooms to be deeper but narrower which would allow more rooms with the higher cost rooms.

-• Seeing the drawing is even more unfortunate than when the announcement occurred.
+Seeing the drawing is even more unfortunate than when the announcement occurred.
 This space was a perfect transition in themes between resorts.
 Instead Disney is jamming in a building with result being that the properties and even the parking lots touch.
 This was just a cheap move by Disney with all infrastructure already in place and gave them the opportunity to re-use the existing design for Reflections while trying to convince everyone that it ties to the existing Polynesian.
 In hindsight rather than converting the Poly buildings to DVC nearest the Ticket & Transportation Center, they should have just torn them down and built this tower over on that side.
 Having nothing other than studios in those buildings was a mistake to begin with.

 Comments are closed.